ArthurMan100/Manufacturing-Analytics-Demo/README.md

 ```
 This notebook:

-Retrieves raw QC data from PostgreSQL
+-Retrieves raw QC data from PostgreSQL

-Computes Cp (process capability) and Cpk (process centering)
+-Computes Cp (process capability) and Cpk (process centering)

-Stores the results in new metric tables
+-Stores the results in new metric tables

-Cp/Cpk are critical in manufacturing analytics.
+Cp/Cpk are critical in manufacturing analytics:

-Cp measures how well a process fits within specification limits.
+-Cp measures how well a process fits within specification limits.

-Cpk evaluates how centered the process is.
+-Cpk evaluates how centered the process is.
-These indicators are essential for identifying variability, reducing defects, and ensuring quality control over time.
+-These indicators are essential for identifying variability, reducing defects, and ensuring quality control over time.

 ## 📊 Power BI Dashboard
 Open: